braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/implementation_guide.md

 ### Content Cards as Custom Objects

 Much like a rocketship adding a booster, your own custom objects can be extended to function as Content Cards.
+Limited API surfaces such as this, provide flexibility to work with different data backends interchangeably.
 This can be done by conforming to the `ContentCardable` protocol and implementing the initializer (as seen below) and through the use of the `ContentCardData` struct, allows you to access the `ABKContentCard` data.

 The initializer also includes a `ContentCardClassType` enum.
 Through the use of key-value pairs within the Braze dashboard, you can set an explicit `class_type` key that will be used to determine what object to initialize.
 Once you have a solid understanding of these code considerations, check out our [use cases](#sample-use-cases) below to get started implementing your own custom objects.